Stability of Minkowski space and polyhomogeneity of the metric: Introduction

 To motivate a preliminary choice of function spaces for step~\ref{ItISysAlg}, recall that the behavior of solutions of $\Box_{\ul g}u:=-u_{;\mu}{}^\mu$ near $\scri^+$ can be studied using the Friedlander rescaling

-This operator extends smoothly and non-degenerately as a conformally related wave operator to $\scri^+$ and across; its solutions, for $\CIc(\R^3)$ initial data, are thus smooth up to $\scri^+$ and typically non-vanishing there.
+This operator has smooth coefficients down to the interior $(\scri^+)^\circ$ of null infinity: it is equal to the conformal wave operator $\Box_{\rho^2\ul g}-\tfrac{1}{6}R_{\rho^2\ul g}$, and $\rho^2\ul g$ is a smooth, nondegenerate Lorentzian metric down to $(\scri^+)^\circ$: in local coordinates $\rho=r^{-1}\geq 0$, $x^1=t-r\in\R$, $\omega\in\Sph^2$ near $(\scri^+)^\circ$, we have $\rho^2\ul g=-2\,d x^1\,d\rho-\slg+\rho^2(d x^1)^2$.
+Thus, solutions of $L u=0$, with $\CIc(\R^3)$ initial data, are smooth up to $\scri^+$ and typically nonvanishing there.
+We shall refer to this reasoning as \emph{Friedlander's argument} below.
 (A more sophisticated version of this observation lies at the heart of Friedrich's conformal approach \cite{FriedrichConformalFE} to the study of Einstein's equation.)
-However, for more general initial data, and, more importantly, in many non-linear settings (see \S\S\ref{SssISysNull} and \ref{SsIEin} below), smoothness will not be the robust notion, and we must settle for less: \emph{conormality at $\pa M$}.
+However, for more general initial data, and, more importantly, in many nonlinear settings (see \S\S\ref{SssISysNull} and \ref{SsIEin} below), smoothness will not be the robust notion, and we must settle for less: \emph{conormality at $\pa M$}.
 Namely, let $\Vb(M)$ denote the Lie algebra of \emph{b-vector fields}, i.e.\ vector fields tangent to the boundary hypersurfaces of $M$ other than the closure $\Sigma$ of the initial surface $\Sigma^\circ=\{t=0\}$, a function $u$ on $M$ is conormal iff it remains in a fixed weighted $L^2$ space on $M$ upon application of any finite number of b-vector fields.
-For $M$ defined above, $\Vb(M)$ is spanned over $\CI(M)$ by translations $\pa_t$ and $\pa_{x^i}$ as well as the scaling vector field $t\pa_t+x\pa_x$, boosts $t\pa_{x^i}+x^i\pa_t$, and rotation vector fields $x^i\pa_{x^j}-x^j\pa_{x^i}$; note however that the definition of $\Vb(M)$ depends \emph{only on the smooth structure} of $M$. ($\Vb(M)$ can also be characterized directly on $\ol{\R^4}$, cf.\ \cite[Definition~4.2]{BaskinVasyWunschRadMink} who write $M$ for our $\ol{\R^4}$.)
-For comparison, the space $\Vb(\ol{\R^4})$ is spanned by translation vector fields and \emph{all} linear vector fields $t\pa_t$, $t\pa_{x^i}$, $x^j\pa_t$, $x^j\pa_{x^i}$.
+For $M$ defined above, $\Vb(M)$ is spanned over $\CI(M)$ by translations $\pa_t$ and $\pa_{x^i}$ as well as the scaling vector field $t\pa_t+x\pa_x$, boosts $t\pa_{x^i}+x^i\pa_t$, and rotation vector fields $x^i\pa_{x^j}-x^j\pa_{x^i}$.\footnote{In the coordinate chart~\eqref{EqISysLin0IChart}, $\Vb(M)$ is spanned by $\rho_0\pa_{\rho_0}=-t\pa_t-r\pa_r$, $\rho_I\pa_{\rho_I}=-r(\pa_t+\pa_r)$, and rotation vector fields.
+In the chart~\eqref{EqISysLinIPChart}, $\Vb(M)$ is spanned by $\rho_I\pa_{\rho_I}=-r(\pa_t+\pa_r)$, $\rho_+\pa_{\rho_+}=-t\pa_t-r\pa_r$, and rotation vector fields.
+It is then straightforward to check, in either of these two coordinate systems, that translations, scaling, and boosts are linear combinations, with $\CI(M)$ coefficients, of these vector fields.} (Note however that the definition of $\Vb(M)$ depends \emph{only on the smooth structure} of $M$.\footnote{The smoothness of elements of $\Vb(M)$ \emph{on the compactification $M$} in particular constrains their growth as one leaves every compact set of $\R^4$.
+As `counterexamples', one can check that the vector field $t^3\pa_t$, expressed in local coordinates near $\pa M$, is singular near any point of $\pa M$ (though of course it is smooth on $\R^4$!); similarly, the vector field $t\pa_t$ is singular at $\scri^+$ in the sense that it does \emph{not} extend, by continuity from $\R^4$, to be tangent to $\scri^+$ as is required from b-vector fields on $M$; it is, on the other hand, a smooth b-vector field down to $(I^0)^\circ$ and $(I^+)^\circ$.})